-Although Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks, candies and sweets, specifically they have a somewhat different meaning as I wrote about it before.
+Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks or confectionery, but they have a somewhat different meaning as I wrote about it before.

-Among those, “Okashi (お菓子)” refers to any kind of snack, candy and sweet, regardless of where they are produced.
-In other words, Okashi is the generic term for snacks, candies and sweets.
+Among them, “Okashi (お菓子)” can refer to any kind of snack, candy, sweet, regardless of where they are produced.
+In other words, Okashi is the collective term for snacks.

-In addition to Okashi, Wagashi and Dagashi, actually there is one more Japanese word that refers to candies, which is “Ame (飴)”.
+In addition to Okashi, Wagashi, and Dagashi, actually there is one more Japanese word that refers to candy, which is “Ame (飴)”.

 What is Ame (飴)?

-The Ame with the shape of a sphere or ball can be called “Ame-Dama (飴玉)”, which literally means “hard candy ball” in Japanese.
+The Ame with the shape of a sphere or ball can also be called “Ame-Dama (飴玉)”, which literally means “candy ball” in Japanese.

 Kata-Ame (固飴) and Mizu-Ame (水飴)

 Kata-Ame literally means “hard candy” and most Japanese Ame candies are classified as Kata-Ame.
-In other words, they have a hard texture that slowly melts in the mouth.
+In other words, they have hard textures that slowly melt in your mouth.

-On the other hand, Mizu-Ame refers to thick, gooey, stretchy candies like honey.
-As the Japanese word, “Mizu (水)” means “water”, Mizu-Ame is usually clear in color.
+On the other hand, Mizu-Ame is thick, gooey, stretchy, honey-like candy.
+The word, “Mizu (水)” means “water” in Japanese, and like water, Mizu-Ame is usually clear in color.